Aspose/releases.aspose.com/content/en/email/pythonnet/new-releases/aspose.email-for-python-via-.net-24.7.0-windows-x64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Email for Python via .NET 24.7.0, Windows x64 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Take your Python email management applications to the next level with Aspose.Email for Python via .NET 24.7.0 on Win x64.
+This release allows developers to utilize a comprehensive suite of tools for crafting, sending, and handling emails efficiently.

+### Improved Operation Control

+Enjoy greater control over email processing using the latest Python email manipulation API release with the ability to cancel long-running operations using the new `.Abort()` and `.Cancel()` methods.

+### Email File Management Enhancements

+Developers can now experience improved email file handling with optimized VCF file loading functionality, soft-deleted item retrieval, PGP message conversion, and high memory usage fixes during message transfer.

+### Fine-tuned Message Conversion Accuracy

+Ensure accurate conversion of emails between different formats (MSG to MIME, VCF to Distribution List) in your Windows 64-bit email conversion Python applications.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Email for Python via .NET 24.7.0 Release Notes](https://releases.aspose.com/email/pythonnet/release-notes/2024/aspose-email-for-python-via-net-24-7-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}